opensciencegrid/gracc-reporting/README.txt

 source gracc_venv/bin/activate

+Finally, to install the package, do:

+python setup.py install

 and do whatever you need!
 If you can't run pip installs on your machine, then if you have virtualenv, activate it and then upgrade pip and install the requirements.